Importing Postgres databases

 available major version at the time the operator was released) called

-that imports the angus
+cluster-microservice that imports the angus database from the

-cluster (with the unsupported PostgreSQL 9.6), by connecting to
+cluster-pg96 cluster (with the unsupported PostgreSQL 9.6), by connecting to

-user, via the password stored in
+the postgres database using the postgres user, via the password stored in

-the cluster-pg96-superuser
+the cluster-pg96-superuser secret.

 apiVersion: postgresql.cnpg.io/v1